 Different age groups prefer different habitat—the juveniles favoring shallow, weedy areas where they can find protection from predators (and each other, since they are cannibalistic), and the large adults favoring deeper areas, perhaps to avoid birds and land mammals.

 It is important you can distinguish the difference between our ONE native crayfish and nonnative species that have invaded our waters.
 Our native crayfish (Pacifastacus leniusculus) has a uniform brown coloration, white or light coloration at the claw joint, and a smooth surface on the claws and carapace (head and back) compared to the nonnatives.
 The nonnatives have pronounced bumps on their claws.
-If you cannot tell the difference, apply the native crayfish regulations to your catch.
+Native crayfish are the only crayfish that may be removed from the vicinity of the waterbody alive.
+If you cannot positively identify your catch as a nonnative species, the daily limit and other restrictions listed below for native crayfish apply.
 Our native crayfish may be threatened by nonnative crayfish, it is important not to take any actions that may endanger the status of our native crayfish.

 For more information on native vs. nonnative identification see: